MilkShelf Life, Storage, and Spoilage Guide

 3 months

-Milk can be frozen in its original container or in airtight freezer-safe containers, leaving headspace for expansion.
+Milk can be frozen in its original container or an airtight freezer-safe container, leaving headspace for expansion.
 Thaw in the refrigerator.
+Quality may be affected (separation), but it remains safe.

 Signs of Spoilage